ecpeter23/Tour-The-Valley/README.md

 ### Key Features

 - Community Events: Displays upcoming events and allows users to add new events.
+Top events is the top 6 events sorted by number of people attending.
 - Community News: Shows the latest news articles relevant to the community.
 - Local Weather: Provides current weather information for the area.